 Internal Research Opportunities for Faculty

 Opportunities for faculty to participate in research are available throughout the United States and internationally.
-The National Institutes of Health (NIH) offers many guides to some of these resources, in addition to being a source of research opportunities.
+The National Institutes of Health (NIH) offers guides to some of these resources, in addition to being a source of research funding.
 NIH has more than 75 buildings in a campus-like environment over 300 acres.
 Some research is performed on campus in state-of-the-art laboratory facilities, although more than 80% of research activities are conducted by scientists working in every state and around the world.